ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:use_decorators`

   Configures the output to use optional decorators to bring more joy to your output.
 This may include emoji, color, or highlights.

   The options at this time are `:all`, `:none`, and `:auto`.
 Why `:auto`?
-  Because some platforms (we're looking at certain versions of Windows) don't have font support at the command prompt for these features... so by default this feature is disabled on that platform while enabled on others.
+Because some platforms (we're looking at you, Windows) do not have default font support in their terminals for these features.
+  So, by default this feature is disabled on problematic platforms while enabled on others.

+  _Note:_ If you find a monospaced font that provides emojis, etc. and works with Windows’ command prompt, you can (1) Install the font (2) change your command prompt’s font (3) set this option to `:all`.

   **Default**: `:auto`